tomas-fryza/avr-course/Labs/02-leds/README.md

 ### Learning objectives

-The purpose of this laboratory exercise is to learn how to use basic input/output devices push buttons and LEDs (Light Emitting Diodes), and how to control a GPIO (General Purpose Input Output) pin with help of control registers.
+The purpose of this laboratory exercise is to learn how to use basic input/output devices such as LEDs (Light Emitting Diodes) and push buttons, and how to control a GPIO (General Purpose Input Output) pin with help of control registers.

 ## Preparation tasks (done before the lab at home)

 Draw two basic ways to connect a LED to the output pin of the microcontroller: LED active-low, LED active-high.
+Which pin of the LED is connected to the microcontroller in each case?

 &nbsp;